criblpacks/cribl-syslog-input/README.md

 The pack provides the following benefits:
 * Provides a pipeline for use as an Input Pre-Conditioning pipeline
 * Volume reduction by removing redundant information, such as the human-readable timestamp.
+Typical reduction is 20-30% overall.
 * Timezone normalization, when senders do not include timezone information
 * Lookup-based enrichment to set additional meta-information for a given sender.
 Examples include index, sourcetype, and time zone.

-The pack also includes a sample log for use when evaluating which features to enable/disable for a given customer deployment.
+The pack also includes sample logs for use when evaluating which features to enable/disable for a given customer deployment.

 This Pack's pipeline is intended for use with general-purpose ingest of data from Syslog senders, by way of an Input Conditioning pipeline.
 It is used when the sender is using the _Syslog protocol_ to send to LogStream, as opposed to data in a syslog-compliant format being delivered via another delivery method.